The Longest Tunnel in Arizona Feels Like An Endless Underground Adventure

 Curiously, The Papago Freeway Tunnel isn’t exactly a tunnel.
 The Arizona Department of Transportation (ADOT) has a much more technical and precise description of it.
 It is a succession of 19 side-by-side bridge passageways.
 While that’s certainly more to the point, locals settled for a much easier to say (and easier to remember!) term: tunnel.
 Therefore, it became a part of its name.
 This tunnel runs from North 3rd Avenue all the way over to North 3rd Street, covering an impressively long 2,887 feet.
 Since it’s located just below Margaret T. Hance Park, it only makes sense that the plaque commemorating it would sit atop like icing on a cake.

 The Papago Freeway Tunnel was built as an underpass on the I-10 in Phoenix.
 At the time of its proposal, the population in Phoenix was not anything like the bustling city it is today.
 It was clear that the city was growing and that a solution was required for uniting the east and west valleys.
 Not only that but there had to be a way for commuters to make it through the state completely uninterrupted.
-Perhaps residents required a bit more perspective and a greater vision to change their minds and decide to vote ‘yes’ for its construction.
+Perhaps residents required a bit more perspective and a greater vision to change their minds and decide to vote “yes” for its construction.
 Today, it still has two extra lanes in the center but that’s only because the funding didn’t cover the entirety of the vision.
 Those two lanes were meant as express lanes for terminal city buses but alas, only the 10 lanes (five in each direction) were completed.

-Where Is The Papago Freeway Tunnel Located On A Map?
+Where Is the Papago Freeway Tunnel Located on a Map?

-The Papago Freeway Tunnel is built under downtown Phoenix, which is in the south-central part of the state, halfway between Tucson to the southeast and Flagstaff to the north.
-Arizona is located in the southwestern region of the United States and is part of the four corners region, the only location in the United States where four states meet – in the southwest with Utah to the north, Colorado to the northeast, and New Mexico to the east.
+Arizona is located in the southwestern region of the United States and is part of the four corners region, the only location in the United States where four states meet: in the southwest with Utah to the north, Colorado to the northeast, and New Mexico to the east.
 Arizona is also bordered by California to the west, Utah to the north, New Mexico to the east, Nevada to the northwest, and the Mexican states of Sonora and Baja California to the west.

-Wildlife Surrounding The Papago Freeway Tunnel
+Wildlife Surrounding the Papago Freeway Tunnel

-Considering The Papago Freeway Tunnel is smack dab in the center of a heavily used interstate highway, there aren’t exactly lots of wildlife sightings.
+Considering the Papago Freeway Tunnel is smack dab in the center of a heavily used interstate highway, there aren’t exactly lots of wildlife sightings.
 However, in Phoenix as a whole, there is plenty of wildlife abounding.
 Some of those animals include mammals like coyotes, javelinas, deer, black bears, coatimundi, raccoons, and skunks.
 There are also some reptiles and amphibians, including chuckwallas, Gila monsters, and red-spotted toads.
 Birds in the area include greater roadrunners and great blue herons.

-Share this post on:
+Share on:

 About the Author